New Tarantula Keepers

 One question I am asked a lot, especially by new keepers or people wanting to get into the tarantula hobby, is How Do I Buy a Pet Tarantula?
 So in this video we are covering how to buy pet tarantulas, where to by pet tarantulas, and what to look out for an avoid so you do not get scammed, ripped off, or end up with sick or old pet tarantulas.

 Once you’ve found a reputable seller and picked out your first tarantula, the real work begins.
-Proper research is the key to being a responsible keeper and making sure your tarantula stays healthy.
-There’s a lot of misinformation floating around, and care requirements can vary between species, so knowing how to find accurate, science-backed information is one of the most important skills you can develop.
-In the next video, we’ll go over the best ways to research tarantula care, how to spot bad advice, and where to find reliable resources to help you every step of the way.
+Good research is one of the most important parts of being a responsible keeper and making sure your tarantula stays healthy.
+There is a lot of misinformation out there, and care can vary quite a bit from one species to the next, so learning how to find accurate, science-based information is a skill that will help you right from the start.
+In the next video, we are going to break down how to research tarantula care properly, how to spot bad advice, and where to find reliable information you can actually trust.

 How To Research Tarantula Care & Husbandry